 In September 2009, the Second Circuit Court of Appeals issued a ruling on appeal remanding the cases to the Federal District Court for the Southern District of New York.
-The Second Circuit held that the issues of climate change and global warming do not raise political questions and that Congress' refusal to regulate $CO_2$ emissions does not mean that plaintiffs must wait for an initial policy determination by Congress or the President's administration to secure the relief sought in their complaints.
-The court stated that Congress could enact comprehensive legislation to regulate $CO_2$ emissions or that the Federal EPA could regulate $CO_2$ emissions under existing Clean Air Act authorities and that either of these actions could override any decision made by the district court under federal common law.
-The Second Circuit did not rule on whether the plaintiffs could proceed with their state common law nuisance claims.
-In December 2010, the defendants' petition for review by the U.S. Supreme Court was granted.
-Briefing is underway and the case will be heard in April 2011.
-Management believes the actions are without merit and intends to continue to defend against the claims.
+The Second Circuit held that the issues of climate change and global warming do not raise political questions and that Congress' refusal to regulate CO2 emissions does not mean that plaintiffs must wait for an initial policy determination by Congress or the President's administration to secure the relief sought in their complaints.
+In 2010, the U.S. Supreme Court granted the defendants' petition for review.
+In June 2011, the U.S. Supreme Court reversed and remanded the case to the Court of Appeals, finding that plaintiffs' federal common law claims are displaced by the regulatory authority granted to the Federal EPA under the CAA.
+After the remand, the plaintiffs asked the Second Circuit to return the case to the district court so that they could withdraw their complaints.
+The cases were returned to the district court and the plaintiffs' federal common law claims were dismissed in December 2011.

-In October 2009, the Fifth Circuit Court of Appeals reversed a decision by the Federal District Court for the District of Mississippi dismissing state common law nuisance claims in a putative class action by Mississippi residents asserting that $CO_2$ emissions exacerbated the effects of Hurricane Katrina.
+In October 2009, the Fifth Circuit Court of Appeals reversed a decision by the Federal District Court for the District of Mississippi dismissing state common law nuisance claims in a putative class action by Mississippi residents asserting that CO2 emissions exacerbated the effects of Hurricane Katrina.
 The Fifth Circuit held that there was no exclusive commitment of the common law issues raised in plaintiffs' complaint to a coordinate branch of government and that no initial policy determination was required to adjudicate these claims.
 The court granted petitions for rehearing.
 An additional recusal left the Fifth Circuit without a quorum to reconsider the decision and the appeal was dismissed, leaving the district court's decision in place.
 Plaintiffs filed a petition with the U.S. Supreme Court asking the court to remand the case to the Fifth Circuit and reinstate the panel decision.
 The petition was denied in January 2011.
+Plaintiffs refiled their complaint in federal district court.
+The court ordered all defendants to respond to the refiled complaints in October 2011.
+Management believes the claims are without merit, and in addition to other defenses, are barred by the doctrine of collateral estoppel and the applicable statute of limitations.
+Management intends to defend against the claims.
 Management is unable to determine a range of potential losses that are reasonably possible of occurring.